GIS-S-mart/Benchmark-6_model-based-design-reviews/README.md

 ## Glossary

 - **Model-Base Design** *(synonyms: Model-Centric Design, Model-Based Systems Engineering, Model-Centric Systems Engineering, Model-Based Engineering, etc.)*: formalized application of modelling to support system requirements, design, analysis, verification and validation activities beginning in the conceptual design phase and continuing throughout development and later life cycle phases (INCOSE, 2007)
-- **View** *(synonyms: viewpoint, perspective, cognitive view)*: result of an interpretation process that starts from the observation of an existing object, or from the imagination of a planned object, which then leads to the creation to a set of models according to a stakeholder viewpoint, that is, a set of particular concerns in regards to the real or planned object.
+- **View** *(synonyms: viewpoint, perspective, cognitive view)*: result of an interpretation process that starts from the observation of an existing object or from the imagination of a planned object, which then leads to the creation of a set of models according to a stakeholder viewpoint, that is, a set of particular concerns in regards to the real or planned object.
-- **Model** *(synonym: representation, intermediate object, intermediate representation)*: a subjective partial description of an existing or planned technical object, which results from an abstraction according to a particular view, and that is put forward as a basis for some purpose, such as calculations, communication, etc.
+- **Model** *(synonym: representation, intermediate object, intermediate representation)*: a subjective partial description of an existing or planned technical object that results from an abstraction according to a particular view and is put forward as a basis for some purpose, such as calculations, communication, etc.

 ## Goals

 The common goals that the candidate solutions pursue are:
 - The solution shall enable design review participants to share a common understanding of intermediate representations.
-- The solution shall enable design review participants to trace intermediate representations vertically, that is, from one systemic level to another (top-down and bottom-up).
+- The solution shall enable design review participants to trace intermediate representations vertically, from one systemic level to another (top-down and bottom-up).
-- The solution shall enable design review participants to trace intermediate representations vertically, that is, throughout the product development phases and, in a more general way, throughout the system life cycle phases.
+- The solution shall enable design review participants to trace intermediate representations vertically, that is, throughout the product development phases and, more generally, throughout the system life cycle phases.

 ## Solutions